grafana/loki/docs/clients/promtail/pipelines.md

 ##### Log Line

 The current log line, represented as text.
-Initialized to be the text that promtail scraped.
+Initialized to be the text that Promtail scraped.
 Action stages can modify this value.

 The final value for the log line is sent to Loki as the text content for the given log entry.